MahirShah07/EditableFlask/README.md

 Now you can access all your edits from **/edits** (default) but to make it secure so that no one else could access it is advised to add a security system.
 There are two ways this can be done:

 ## Security
-**Security Reminder**: Flask_Edits doesn't presume your authentication method by default.
+**Security Reminder**: EditableFlask doesn't presume your authentication method by default.
 Protect the admin interface from following methods from developer.
-* **Automatic Lock** (Reccomended): In flask_edits itself there is an **sqlalchamy** based login manager if you want to use that use the following code.
+* **Automatic Lock** (Reccomended): In EditableFlask itself there is an **sqlalchamy** based login manager if you want to use that use the following code.
 There are few points to consider before using the method.
     ```bash
     from flask import Flask
-    from flask_edits import Edits
+    from EditableFlask import Edits
     import os

     app = Flask(__name__)